tanishisherewithhh/ImperialsBot/GUIDE.md

 Because this is an automated bot, server anti-cheats (like Grim, Vulcan, or Matrix) may flag the bot's movement or combat as "suspicious."
 - The bot's physics engine (Mineflayer) may not perfectly replicate a human player's movement.
 - High-speed Killaura will likely get the bot banned on protected servers.
+- This is beyond our control.
+And lagbacks or rubberbanding is not in our control, and is mainly due to the inaccuracies of mineflayer's physics engine with server anticheats.

 **Finding Errors**
 If something isn't working, check these places:
-1. **The Terminal**: Any server-side crashes or bot connection errors appear here.
+1. **The Terminal/CMD**: Any server-side crashes or bot connection errors appear here.
 2. **Dashboard Logs**: The chatbox shows status updates (e.g., "Bot disconnected: Kick reason").
 3. **Browser Console**: Press `F12` and click "Console" to see if the dashboard itself has errors.
+4. If the program crashes, please check `log.txt` for any error messages that may have been reported.